Exfoliation and Optical Properties of S=1 Triangular Lattice Antiferromagnet NiGa$_2$S$_4$: Results

 Micro-Raman spectroscopy has become a standard tool for characterization of vdW materials down to a single layer with the dependence of phonon frequencies on the number of layers~\cite{Lee2010,Cong2020}.
-In this work we use micro-Raman spectroscopy to characterize exfoliated flakes of NiGa$_2$S$_4$ in order to establish the dependence of the number of layers on the $\Gamma$-point phonon frequencies.
+In this work, we use micro-Raman spectroscopy to characterize exfoliated flakes of NiGa$_2$S$_4$ in order to establish the dependence of the number of layers on the $\Gamma$-point phonon frequencies.

 In Fig.~\ref{Fig.Raman}(a), we show spectra of bulk NiGa$_2$S$_4$ using $\lambda_{exc}$ = 514.5 nm and $\lambda_{exc}$ = 647.1 nm.
-The intensity of the bulk spectra is higher with $\lambda_{exc}$ = 514.5 nm, with E$_g^{(1)}$ phonon present only in the spectra excited with $\lambda_{exc}$ = 514.5 nm.
+Not only is the intensity of the bulk spectra higher with $\lambda_{exc}$ = 514.5 nm, but the E$_g^{(1)}$ phonon is only present in the spectra excited with $\lambda_{exc}$ = 514.5 nm.
 A similar resonance enhancement of the spectra was observed in other materials containing Ni-S octahedra as building blocks~\cite{KNiPS4_1995,NiPS3}.
-Ref.~ \cite{NiPS3} assigns it to a coupling to electronic transitions between orbitals in Ni environment.
+Ref.~ \cite{NiPS3} assigns it to a coupling to electronic transitions between orbitals in the Ni environment.